amit1github/Backend-Developer-Challenge-BrewApps-LLC/README.md

    npm start
    ```

+# Note:
 I've added the server URL at the beginning of the README under the "Server URL" section, which points to `https://backend-brewapps-task.onrender.com/`.
 This makes it clear where users can access the live API.

+It is hosted on free service.
+So there is a chance it can go on sleep due to inactivity.